srl-labs/learn-srlinux/docs/blog/posts/2024/srlinux-asymmetric-routing.md

 * The corresponding IRB subinterface is bound to the MAC VRF using the `interface` configuration option.
 * The VXLAN tunnel subinterface is bound to the MAC VRF using the `vxlan-interface` configuration option.
 * BGP EVPN learning is enabled for the MAC VRF using the `protocols bgp-evpn` hierarchy and the MAC VRF is bound to an EVI (EVPN virtual instance).
 * The `ecmp` configuration option determines how many VTEPs can be considered for load-balancing by the local VTEP (more on this in the validation section).
+This is for overlay ECMP in relation to remote multihomed hosts (for multihoming aliasing).
 * Route distinguishers and route targets are configured for the MAC VRF using the `protocols bgp-vpn` hierarchy.

 /// tab | leaf1